Developmental psychology: Continuity vs discontinuity

 One of the major discussions in developmental psychology includes whether development is discontinuous or continuous.

-Continuous development is quantifiable and quantitative, whereas discontinuous development is qualitative.
-Quantitative estimations of development can be measuring the stature of a child, and measuring their memory or consideration span.
+Continuous development is quantifiable, whereas discontinuous development is qualitative.
+Quantitative estimates of development can include measuring a child's stature, memory, or attention span.
 "Particularly dramatic examples of qualitative changes are metamorphoses, such as the emergence of a caterpillar into a butterfly."

-Those psychologists who bolster the continuous view of improvement propose that improvement includes slow and progressing changes all through the life span, with behavior within the prior stages of advancement giving the premise of abilities and capacities required for the other stages.
+Those psychologists who bolster the continuous view of improvement propose that improvement involves slow, progressive changes throughout life, with behavior in earlier stages of development laying the foundation for the abilities and capacities required for later stages.
 "To many, the concept of continuous, quantifiable measurement seems to be the essence of science".

 However, not all psychologists concur that advancement could be a continuous process.
 A few see advancement as a discontinuous process.
-They accept advancement includes unmistakable and partitioned stages with diverse sorts of behavior happening in each organization.
-This proposes that the development of certain capacities in each arrange, such as particular feelings or ways of considering, has a definite beginning and ending point.
+They accept that advancement comprises distinct stages, with different types of behavior occurring in each organization.
+This proposes that the development of certain capacities at each stage, such as particular feelings or ways of thinking, has definite beginning and end points.
 Nevertheless, there is no exact moment when a capacity suddenly appears or disappears.
-Although some sorts of considering, feeling or carrying on could seem to seem abruptly, it is more than likely that this has been developing gradually for some time.
+Although some sorts of considering, feeling, or carrying on may seem abrupt, it is more than likely that this has been developing gradually for some time.

-Stage theories of development rest on the suspicion that development may be a discontinuous process including particular stages which are characterized by subjective contrasts in behavior.
-They moreover assume that the structure of the stages is not variable concurring to each person, in any case, the time of each arrangement may shift separately.
-Stage theories can be differentiated with ceaseless hypotheses, which set that development is an incremental process.
+Stage theories of development rest on the suspicion that development may be a discontinuous process, comprising distinct stages characterized by subjective contrasts in behavior.
+They moreover assume that the structure of the stages is not variable from person to person; in any case, the time of each stage may vary.
+Stage theories can be differentiated with ceaseless hypotheses, which state that development is an incremental process.

 Stability vs change

-This issue involves the degree to which one becomes older renditions of their early experience or whether they develop into something different from who they were at an earlier point in development.
+This issue concerns the extent to which one becomes an older version of their earlier self or develops into something different from who they were at an earlier stage of development.
 It considers the extent to which early experiences (especially infancy) or later experiences are the key determinants of a person's development.
 Stability is defined as the consistent ordering of individual differences with respect to some attribute.
 Change is altering someone/something.

 Most human development lifespan developmentalists recognize that extreme positions are unwise.
 Therefore, the key to a comprehensive understanding of development at any stage requires the interaction of different factors and not only one.